pol-rivero/pol-rivero/README.md

 Hey there!
 Here's what you should know about me:

 <ul>
-  <li>He/Him, 22 years old (as of January 22, 2024)</li>
+  <li>He/Him, 22 years old (as of January 23, 2024)</li>
   <li>
     <p>I'm currently studying Software Engineering at the
       <img align="top" src="img/UPC_logo.png" alt="UPC Logo" width="20" height="20">
       UPC (BarcelonaTech).</p>
   </li>
   <li>I made 30 public GitHub commits during December 2023.
-Fun fact: 30 is the sum of the first four squares, which makes it a square pyramidal number. 🤓</li>
+Fun fact: 30 is the number of hours of the longest kiss on record, by Dror Orpaz and Carmit Tsubara in 1999 at a kissing contest. 🤓</li>
 </ul>